FF:ROM2B101 Introduction to Vulgar Latin - Course Information

 - Teaching will be organized into 2 seminar groups by language.
 In the first half of the semester, the lessons will be shared by all groups under the guidance of dr. Mikulová, in the second half of the semester students are divided into seminar groups according to their field of study.

-IT: For the students of Italian studies, the second half of the semester has its own course code.
-Thus, it is necessary to enrol in IJ2A031 "History of Italian language I" in the very same semester as ROM2B101 "Úvod do lidové latiny".
+IT: For the students of Italian studies, for whom the subject is commpulsory, it is necessary to enroll in the code IJ2A101.
+In the second half of the semester the corse of History of Italian language has its own course code.
+Thus, it is necessary to enrol in IJ2A031 "History of Italian language I" in the very same semester as IJ2A101 "Úvod do lidové latiny".